strangerstudios/paid-memberships-pro/readme.txt

 * Now redirecting from /register/ to PMPro levels page when latest versions of Theme My Login are activated.
 Can still disable by returning false with the pmpro_register_redirect or pmpro_login_redirect filter.
 * Fix in crons.php where in rare cases the pmpro_expiration_notice meta was not being set correctly for users, which might lead to multiple expiration warning emails.
 * Updated pmpro_next_payment to work for any cycle number or period.
 (Thanks, antonv and others.)
+* Now checking for a logged in user before trying to get a billing address to prepopulate at checkout.

 = 1.7.3.1 =
 * Using MySQL to calculate months since first order instead of date_diff, which is only available in PHP 5.3+